Geneva and Zurich: their location in the country and local languages

 Activities to enjoy in and near the cities

 Geneva and Zurich are on large lakes.
-So in our opinion, one of the main must-do’s from both cities would be a boat tour.
+So in my opinion, one of the main must-do’s from both cities would be a boat tour.
 In both cases, you can make all sorts of trips: from short round trips that mainly show you the cities’ lakeside areas, to half-day or even full-day cruises.

 If you’re a museum and culture lover, you’ll feel at home in both cities too.
 Zurich houses the Swiss National Museum and plenty of other options.
 Geneva is home to the Patek Philippe watch museum and the Museum of Natural History for example.
 Plus, you can pay visits to the UN building and the CERN research center.